 Unless you are a member of a 24-hour gym, working out at the gym requires you to exercise during business hours.
-Gym memberships also requires travel from home or work to the gym.
-I am currently a member of a gym that closes at 5:00pm on Fridays during the summer and the holidays.
+Gym memberships also require travel from home or work to the gym.
+I am currently a member of a gym that closes at 5:00 pm on Fridays during the summer and the holidays.
 This frustrates me because sometimes I would like to get in a workout after work on Fridays, but I am not able to.

 Home workout programs offer a variety of ways to work out.
 I have seen everything, from walking workouts to country line dance workouts.
 This is a great opportunity to try new forms of exercise without being embarrassed or intimated.
 It is also a great way to try things that you normally would not attempt.
 If you don’t like a workout you can just move on to something else without feeling defeated in front of others.

-The type of workout programs that we choose to do are personal.
+The type of workout program that we choose to do is personal.
 Some people like boot camp style workouts while others like Zumba workouts.
 Whatever your style may be, a gym has to be chosen based on whether they offer the things that are important to you.
 This can prove to be a challenge depending on location and pricing.

 Weight Loss Results